mikeedwards83/Glass.Mapper/NugetDefinitions/readme.txt

 			/*******************************/

+POST INSTALL (Glass.Mapper.Sc.xx package):

+If you are using package reference, you will need to include the files from the 'App_Start' and 'App_Config' folders found at '\obj\{Build-Configuration}\NuGet\{Guid}\Glass.Mapper.Sc.xx\{Version}' in your solution if they are not already present.

   _______ _    _          _   _ _  __ __     ______  _    _     _
  |__   __| |  | |   /\   | \ | | |/ / \ \   / / __ \| |  | |   | |